 - Train order and timetable, to automatic block signals, to computerized centralized traffic control systems.

-- Introduction of end to end and train to wayside radio communication.
+- Introduction of end-to-end and train-to-wayside radio communication.

 - Electricity replacing kerosene in lanterns and markers.